LynarStudios/ls-standard-library/README.md

 - __AppleClang__ compiler is now officially supported
 - exceptions provided by __core__ submodule now offer a constructor for passing dedicated messages
+- evaluators have been added, which can check a state of variables and throw a dedicated exception in a single line and more convenient way

 #### Improvements ####